mcspronko/selective-cache/README.md

-# Selective Cache extension for Magento2
+# Magento 2 Selective Cache

 This extension adds a **Refresh Invalidated Cache** button.
 Upon clicking the button, the extension cleans all Cache Types which are marked as *Invalidated*.